Discipline: Literature – nonfiction

 A graduate of Emerson College (M.F.A.) and the University of Tennessee (Ph.D.), she is now the director of the Stokes Center for Creative Writing at University of South Alabama.

 While at MacDowell, Pence revised her memoir-in-progress titled Gardening in the Dark.
-From Peter Pan to Harry Potter, young adult literature often begins with the parents suddenly vanishing, because of an unexpected trip, illness or death.
-When Charlotte was nine and her brother fifteen, they experienced just such a vanishing.
+From Peter Pan to Harry Potter, young adult literature often begins with the parents suddenly vanishing, because of an unexpected trip, illness, or death.
+When Charlotte was nine and her brother 15, they experienced just such a vanishing.
 Overnight, they realized they would need to figure out how to run a house, earn income, and care for their incapacitated mother, which is the subject of this memoir.

 Studios